litestar-org/polyfactory/docs/usage/configuration.rst

     :language: python

-This configuration option is functionally identical to the previous, with the difference being that here we are setting the actual instance of ``:class:random.Random``.
+This configuration option is functionally identical to the previous, with the difference being that here we are setting the actual instance of :class:`random.Random`.
 This is useful when embedding factories inside more complex logic, such as in other libraries, as well as when factories are being dynamically generated.

 Setting Faker